 Within South-East Asia, Timor-Leste (East Timor) lies 400km north of Australia, across the Timor Sea, and in the Lesser Sunda Islands at the eastern end of the Indonesian archipelago.
 It comprises the eastern half of Timor Island, the separate enclave of Oecusse, situated in West Timor and the small off-shore islands of Atauro and Jaco.

-Formed by continental uplift along a major fault line (and in the case of Atauro, submarine volcanic activity), Timor-Leste is extremely rugged with a mountainous backbone rising to over 2,000m.
-Even the highest peaks have marine fossils and the forested ranges are riddled with caves.
+Formed by continental uplift along a major fault line (and in the case of Atauro, submarine volcanic activity), Timor-Leste is rugged with a mountainous backbone rising to over 2,000m.
+The highest peaks have marine fossils and the forested ranges are riddled with caves.
 Almost half of Timor-Leste’s 15,000 sq/km land area has a slope of 40 degrees or more making it scenically beautiful but extremely difficult for road construction and cultivation.
 Steep terrain combined with inconsistent rainfall and stony, limestone soils are challenging for the farmers.

 Lake Ira Laloro is the only lake of any size.
 There are also smaller salt lakes and along the south coast marshes teeming with wildlife.
-Bubbling mud pools can be viewed in Oecusse and there are geothermal hot springs at Marobo, Waicana (near Venilale), Uato Carbau (near Viqueque) and on Atauro to name a few.
+Bubbling mud pools can be viewed in Oecusse and there are geothermal hot springs at Marobo, Waicana (near Venilale), Uato Carbau (near Viqueque) and Atauro to name a few.

 There are many different micro-climates from dry barren hill sides to thickly forested peaks interspersed with cultivated areas.
 In general, as you drive south the countryside becomes much more lush and greener.